 Gold And The Markets

 Central banks and the IMF also play an important role in the gold price.
-At the end of 2004 central banks and other organizations held almost 20% of all above ground gold reserves.
-The ten year Washington Agreement on Gold, (WAG September 1999) limited gold sales by its members.
-(Europe, USA, Japan, Australia, Bank of International Settlements and the IMF).
+At the end of 2004 central banks and other organizations held almost 20% of all above-ground gold reserves.
+The ten years Washington Agreement on Gold, (WAG September 1999) limited gold sales by its members.
+(Europe, USA, Japan, Australia, Bank of International Settlements, and the IMF).
 In 2009 the agreement was extended for another five years.
 Although the tendency in recent years is for the central banks to sell their gold reserves, nowadays the opposite is true, with the central banks of China and Russia leading the way.
 It is also accepted that the price of gold is closely related to interest rates.
-As interest rates rise, the tendency is for the gold price to fall and as interest rates fall, the gold price rises.
+As interest rates rise, the tendency is for the gold price to fall, and as interest rates fall, the gold price rises.